National Bankshares Raises Artis Real Estate Investment Trust Unit (TSE:AX.UN) Price Target to C$12.25

-Artis Real Estate Investment Trust Unit (TSE:AX.UN) had its price target lifted by equities researchers at National Bankshares from C$11.50 to C$12.25 in a research report issued to clients and investors on Monday, BayStreet.CA reports.
-National Bankshares’ price target suggests a potential upside of 6.24% from the stock’s previous close.
+Artis Real Estate Investment Trust Unit (TSE:AX.UN) had its price target lifted by National Bankshares from C$11.50 to C$12.25 in a research report sent to investors on Monday, BayStreet.CA reports.

 Artis is a diversified Canadian real estate investment trust investing in office, retail and industrial properties.
 Since 2004, Artis has executed an aggressive but disciplined growth strategy, building a portfolio of commercial properties in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and select markets in the United States.